-22.Stalking:

-Stalking occurs when a person engages in a course of conduct directed at a specific individual that is likely to cause such individual to have a reasonable fear of harm to his or her physical or emotional health, safety or property.
+23.Stalking: Stalking occurs when a person engages in a course of conduct directed at a specific individual that is likely to cause such individual to have a reasonable fear of harm to his or her physical or emotional health, safety or property.
 Such conduct may include, but is not limited to: repeatedly engaging in unwanted contact or communication (including, but not limited to, face-to-face communication, telephone calls or messages, electronic mail, written letters, gifts, or threatening or obscene gestures); surveillance; following; trespassing; or vandalism.
 Stalking is prohibited.

-23. Student Organization Violation:
+Student Organization Violation

-For student organizations and their members, violation of the provisions of the regulations or agreement governing the organization's relationship with RIT/A.U.K. is prohibited.
+24. Student Organization Violation: For student organizations and their members, violation of the provisions of the regulations or agreement governing the organization's relationship with RIT KosovoTM (A.U.K). is prohibited.

-24. Theft and Vandalism:
+Theft and Vandalism Policy

-Attempted or actual theft of, damage to, or unauthorized possession or alteration of either RIT/A.U.K property, or the property of a member of the RIT/A.U.K community or other personal or public property is prohibited.
+25.Theft and Vandalism: Attempted or actual theft of, damage to, or unauthorized possession or alteration of either RIT KosovoTM (A.U.K) property, or the property of a member of the RIT KosovoTM (A.U.K) community or other personal or public property is prohibited.

-25. Unauthorized Entry/Duplication:
+Unauthorized Entry/Duplication Policy

-Unauthorized possession, duplication or use of keys to any RIT/A.U.K premises or unauthorized entry to or use of RIT/A.U.K premises is prohibited.
+26. Unauthorized Entry/Duplication: Unauthorized possession, duplication or use of keys to any RIT KosovoTM (A.U.K) premises or unauthorized entry to or use of RIT KosovoTM (A.U.K) premises is prohibited.

-26. Violation of the Law:
+Violation of the Law Policy

-Violation of civil law on RIT/A.U.K premises or at RIT/A.U.K sponsored or supervised activities are prohibited.
+27.Violation of the Law: Violation of civil law on RIT KosovoTM (A.U.K) premises or at RIT KosovoTM (A.U.K) sponsored or supervised activities are prohibited.

-27. Weapon Possession:
+Weapon Possession Policy

-Illegal or unauthorized possession of firearms, explosives, other weapons or dangerous chemicals on RIT/A.U.K premises is prohibited.
+28. Weapon Possession: Illegal or unauthorized possession of firearms, explosives, other weapons or dangerous chemicals on RIT KosovoTM (A.U.K) premises is prohibited.